flpolycyber/flpolycyber.github.io/CONTRIBUTING.md

 Now the changes have been sent to GitHub, but they haven't been merged with the main branch.

+Once you have pushed the branch once, you can push new changes without `-u origin`

-### Step 5: Create a Pull Request in GitHub
+## Create a Pull Request in GitHub

     "Pull requests are proposals to merge code changes into a project.
 A pull request lets you discuss and review changes before merging them.
 This helps teams work together, catch issues early, and maintain code quality."

     -GitHub Docs

-To create a pull request, go to the repository on GitHub.
-You should see a popup with a green button that says "Compare & pull request".
-Press that button.

-(*If you don't see this popup, you can go to the "Pull requests" tab on the repository instead.*)

-Here is where you can add a description and stuff.
-If everything looks good, you can go to the "Pull requests" tab on the repository, click on your PR, and "Squash and merge".
+1. When you push the new branch on the command line, Git will print the URL to create the pull request for the branch.
+You can also create it on the repository page on GitHub:
+    1. Select "Pull Requests -> New pull request"
+    1. Use the "compare" dropdown to select your branch
+    1. Click "Create pull request"
+1. Add a meaningful title and description
+1. Verify your changes under the "commits" at the bottom
+1. Select "Create pull request"

+If you'd like, have someone review your changes (message [#website-discussion](https://discord.com/channels/643928417456095238/1364244601245925547) to get input on your pull request)

+Once you are ready to merge the pull request, select "Squash and merge"
+    * If the PR says "This branch has conflicts that must be resolved", see [Resolving Conflicts](/REFERENCE.md/#resolving-conflicts)

+Add a commit message and click "Confirm squash and merge".
 Then, the changes will be reflected in the main branch as well.

-Pull requests are great because they create a space to easily review the code, especially if a merge conflict occurs.
-If you're not sure about your code and don't want to merge it with main yet, you can message [#website-discussion](https://discord.com/channels/643928417456095238/1364244601245925547) to get input on your pull request before squashing and merging it.

-### Step 6: DELETE YOUR BRANCH
+## DELETE YOUR BRANCH

 After submitting a pull request, delete your branch from your local files.
 You can make a new one later for your next changes.